nimalan-parameshwaran/Face_Expression_Recognition/README.md

 *Developers looking to integrate facial expression recognition into their applications or services.\
 Researchers in the field of computer vision and machine learning who want to experiment with emotion analysis.\
-Data scientists and engineers working on projects related to human behavior analysis.\
+Data scientists and engineers working on projects related to human behaviour analysis.\
-Anyone interested in understanding the potential of AI in recognizing emotions from facial expressions.*
+Is anyone interested in understanding the potential of AI in recognizing emotions from facial expressions.*